Cayley structures and common knowledge: Characterisation theorem

 Our main result is a modal characterisation theorem for common knowledge logic~\MLCK over (finite) \Sfive structures.
 This section contains the final step of its proof.
 We described the strategy for the proof at the end of Section~\ref{basicssec}: if we can show that an \FO-formula~$\varphi$ that is $\sim$-invariant over (finite) \CK structures is $\sim^\ell$-invariant over (finite) \CK structures, for some $\ell\in\N$, then~$\varphi$ must be equivalent to an $\ML$-formula over (finite) \CK structures by the modal \EF theorem.
 This is done by upgrading $\ell$-bisimilarity to $\FO_q$-equivalence over (finite) \ca structures, i.e.\ we show for suitable pointed \ca structures $\Mf,w$ and $\Nf,v$ that

 where $q$ is the quantifier rank of~$\varphi$ and~$\ell$ depends on~$q$.
-Upgrading over \ca structures suffices because we showed that \ca structures are, up to bisimulation, the universal representatives of \CK structures, cf.\ Lemma~\ref{CayleyCKlemproper}.
+Upgrading over \ca structures suffices because by Lemma~\ref{CayleyCKlemproper} (Main Lemma~\ref{CayleyCKlem}) \ca structures are, up to bisimulation, the universal representatives of \CK structures.
 For the upgrading, we regard a \ca structure as suitable if it is $n$-acyclic and $k$-rich, for sufficiently large $n,k\in\N$ that depend on~$q$.
-Constructing sufficiently acyclic and sufficiently rich (finite) coverings for (finite) \CK structures is the first part of the upgrading argument.
-This was done in Sections~\ref{mainlemsubsection} and~\ref{sec:cosetStructres}.
-The second part is showing that sufficiently acyclic and sufficiently rich $\ell$-bisimilar \ca structures are $\FO_q$-equivalent.
-The necessary structure theory for playing first-order \EF games on the non-elementary class of \ca structures was developed in Section~\ref{cayleysec} with results from~\cite{Otto12JACM,Ca19}.
-The central notion of that section is freeness, a special property of suitable \ca structures that plays a crucial r\^ole in the \EF game on \ca structures.
-The current section deals with the final step of the upgrading, which applies the structure theory from Section~\ref{cayleysec} to prove $\FO_q$-equivalence.
+The construction of sufficiently acyclic and rich (finite) coverings for (finite) \CK structures, for the first part of the upgrading argument, was presented in Sections~\ref{mainlemsubsection} and~\ref{sec:cosetStructres}.
+It remains to show that sufficiently acyclic and rich $\ell$-bisimilar \ca structures are $\FO_q$-equivalent.
+The necessary structure theory for playing first-order \EF games on the non-elementary class of \ca structures was developed in Section~\ref{cayleysec} partly based on results from~\cite{Otto12JACM,Ca19}.
+Its central notion of freeness will now play a crucial r\^ole in the analysis of the \EF game to prove $\equiv_q$-equivalence of suitable \ca structures on the basis of $\sim^\ell$-equivalence for sufficiently large $\ell$.